FlavScents AInsights Entry for Cassia Bark Oil China (CAS: 8007-80-5)

 1. Identity & Chemical Information

-Cassia bark oil, also known as Chinese cinnamon oil, is a natural complex material derived from the bark of the Cinnamomum cassia tree.
-It is not a single chemical compound but a mixture of various constituents.
+Cassia bark oil, often referred to as Chinese cinnamon oil, is a natural complex material derived from the bark of the Cinnamomum cassia tree.
+It is not a single compound but a mixture of various constituents.
 The CAS number for cassia bark oil is 8007-80-5.
-While it does not have a specific FEMA number due to its complex nature, it is recognized in various flavor and fragrance applications.
-Other identifiers include its FL number and CoE number, which are used in regulatory contexts.
-The oil is characterized by its rich, warm, and spicy aroma, which is primarily due to its major constituent, cinnamaldehyde.
+While it does not have a specific FEMA number due to its complex nature, it is recognized in various flavor and fragrance regulatory frameworks.
+The oil is characterized by its rich, spicy aroma, primarily due to its high cinnamaldehyde content.

 Citation hooks: FlavScents; PubChem; FEMA